 The term Resource can be used in different ways.
-In ABS, we understand a Resource to be a countable, measurable property that is influenced by program execution and the passage of time.
-A resource always has a resource type; the simulation tools and language semantics currently offer bandwidth, CPU and memory as resource type.
+In ABS, we understand a Resource to be a countable, measurable property of a location.
+In the case of ABS, locations are modeled by deployment components.
+If the resource is influenced by program execution and the passage of time, we call it a dynamic resource.
+If the resource is unchanging and influences deployment, via its presence or quantity, we call it a static resource.

+A resource always has a resource type; the simulation tools and language semantics currently offer bandwidth, CPU speed and memory as dynamic resource types, and memory and number of cores as static resource types.
 These resource types are defined in the ABS.DC module as follows: